dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 | `customValidatorContractName` | An optional extension tag rule contract name for complex validation rules.
 See [Create a custom HTML tag rule](#create-a-custom-html-tag-rule) for details on creating custom rules. |
 | `openingTagOnly` | Optional Boolean value that determines whether the document is scanned for opening tags only, or whether closing tags are required.
 Default is `false`. |

-### Test your rule
+### Testing the rule

-To enable your rule, put `md.style` in the same folder of `docfx.json`, then run `docfx`, warning will be shown if it encounters `<H1>` or `<H2>` during build.
+To enable and test the newly-created rule, place the `md.style` file in the same folder where `docfx.json` is located, then run `docfx`.
+If you followed the example above, a warning will be shown if `<H1>` or `<H2>` tags are encountered during build.

-### Create a custom HTML tag rule
+### Creating a custom HTML tag rule

-By default HTML tag rule only validates whether an HTML tag exists in Markdown.
-Sometimes you may want to have additional validation against the content of the tag.
-For example, you may not want a tag to contain `onclick` attribute as it can inject javascript to the page.
+By default HTML tag rules only validate whether a HTML tag exists in Markdown files.
+In certain scenarios it might be important to validate the contents of the tag in addition to its presence.
+For example, you may not want a tag to contain `onclick` attributes,  as that can result in injected JavaScript on the documentation page.

-You can create a custom HTML tag rule to achieve this.
+To perform tag content validation, it is possible to create a custom rule.
+To do so, follow the steps below.

-1. Create a project in your code editor (e.g. Visual Studio).
+1. Create a new .NET project in your code editor (e.g. Visual Studio).
-2. Add nuget package `Microsoft.DocAsCode.Plugins` and `Microsoft.Composition`.
+2. Add a reference to the [`Microsoft.DocAsCode.Plugins`](https://www.nuget.org/packages/Microsoft.DocAsCode.Plugins/) and [`Microsoft.Composition`](https://www.nuget.org/packages/Microsoft.Composition/) NuGet packages.
-3. Create a class and implement @Microsoft.DocAsCode.Plugins.ICustomMarkdownTagValidator.
+3. Create a new class and implement the `@Microsoft.DocAsCode.Plugins.ICustomMarkdownTagValidator` interface.
-4. Add ExportAttribute with contract name.
+4. Add the `ExportAttribute` decorator with your contract name.

-For example, we require HTML link (`<a>`) should not contain `onclick` attribute:
+For example, to require for HTML links (`<a>`) to not include the `onclick` attribute, the code can be written as such:

 ```csharp
 [Export("should_not_contain_onclick", typeof(ICustomMarkdownTagValidator))]